|Installing the Nissan Engine into the car using an Engine crane|

 - Cam Angle Sensor plug on the front of the belt cover

 Now we can finally move on to the large gaping space in front of the engine.
-We start be re-installing the radiator fan onto the water pump pulley, it's quite straight forward with a small spanner wrench, just a matter of tightening on 4 nuts to secure the fan.
+We start by re-installing the radiator fan onto the water pump pulley, it's quite straight forward with a small spanner wrench, just a matter of tightening on 4 nuts to secure the fan.
 Then you take your radiator with the fan shroud attached, and literally slide it vertically downward, being careful not to damage any of the fragile cooling fins along the way.
-It should drop into its lower radiator support mounts, then using the 2 upper radiator support mounts, you simply just bolt them down, and thats all that holds the radiator in place, one nut on each top support.
+It should drop into its lower radiator support mounts, then using the 2 upper radiator support mounts, you simply just bolt them down, and that's all that holds the radiator in place, one nut on each top support.

 Now you can install the intake pipe that connects between the intake manifold and the frame, it requires a hose coupler and two clamps at each end.
 Next you can install the upper radiator hose, again quite simple to do, just a matter of tightening the hose clamps.
 If you have an after market water temperature sensor, now is a good time to connect that too.
 Then from under the car you can install the lower radiator hose, it requires a bit of an effort but its not that hard, again a hose clamp at either end will secure it.
 Next you're going to want to re-connect the OEM radiator sensor, seen in the photo below hanging onto the shroud.